learn-co-curriculum/cssi-prework-javascript-loops/Readme.md

 + Inside the curly brackets are instructions for what should happen to each element that we loop through
   + `numbers[i] = numbers[i] * 5` - For each element, reassign that element a value that is five times greater.

+###Loop Summary
+Loops allow code to be repeated until a certain condition is met.
+* While loops - the number of iterations is unknown,  the condition is checked before the statement is executed
+* Do While loops - the number of iterations is unknown, the statement is executed before the condition is checked, so there will always be at least one iteration
+* For loops - the number of iterations is known, condition is checked before any code is executed